Semi-parametric inference based on adaptively collected data: Introduction

 \subsubsection{Neyman orthogonality in semi-parametric inference}

-Semi-parametric statistics centers on how to estimate low-dimensional parameters in the presence of high-dimensional or nonparametric nuisance parameters, and is associated with a rich and evolving literature (e.g.,~\cite{bickel1982adaptive,pfanzagl2012contributions,bickel1993efficient,robinson1988root,andrews1994asymptotics,robins1995semiparametric,ai2003efficient,van2011targeted,chernozhukov2018double}).
-A key concept is that of Neyman orthogonality~\cite{neyman1959optimal} of the score function; it is a property that formalizes the first-order effect of perturbations in the nuisance terms on the target estimator.
-This notion has played an important role in semi-parametric estimation~\cite{andrews1994asymptotics,newey1994asymptotic}; targeted learning~\cite{van2011targeted}; as well as inference for high-dimensional linear models~\cite{zhang2014confidence,belloni2014pivotal,belloni2016post,javanmard2014confidence}.
+Semi-parametric statistics addresses how to estimate low-dimensional parameters in the presence of high-dimensional or nonparametric nuisance parameters; it is associated with a rich and evolving literature (e.g.,~\cite{bickel1982adaptive,pfanzagl2012contributions,bickel1993efficient,robinson1988root,andrews1994asymptotics,robins1995semiparametric,ai2003efficient,van2011targeted,chernozhukov2018double}).
+A key concept is that of Neyman orthogonality of the score function~\cite{neyman1959optimal}, which formalizes the first-order effect of perturbations in the nuisance terms on the target estimator.
+Neyman orthogonality has played an important role in semi-parametric estimation~\cite{andrews1994asymptotics,newey1994asymptotic}; targeted learning~\cite{van2011targeted}; as well as inference for high-dimensional linear models~\cite{zhang2014confidence,belloni2014pivotal,belloni2016post,javanmard2014confidence}.
 Sample splitting methods, in which different portions of the dataset are used to estimate the non-parametric and parametric components, are also commonly used in the literature (e.g.,~\cite{bickel1982adaptive,schick1986asymptotically,fan2012variance,kato2021adaptive}).

 Chernozhukov et al.~\cite{chernozhukov2018double} combined the notion of Neyman orthogonality with sample splitting to construct $Z$-estimators that are asymptotically normal; they referred to this approach as double/debiased machine learning (DML).
 Sample splitting weakens the requirement of Donsker class conditions on the nuisance estimators, thereby allowing for the use of more sophisticated non-parametric procedures.
 Other procedures that build upon or are closely related to the DML approach have been developed for estimating heterogeneous treatment effects~\cite{nie2020quasi,kennedy2020towards,fan2022estimation,knaus2022double,semenova2021debiased}; continuous treatment effects~\cite{colangelo2020double,semenova2021debiased}; tree-based methods~\cite{wager2018estimation,athey2019generalized,oprescu2019orthogonal}; statistical learning with nuisance parameters~\cite{foster2019orthogonal}; as well as dynamical treatment effects~\cite{lewis2021double,bodory2022evaluating,chernozhukov2022automatic}.
 Some of this work goes beyond the i.i.d. setting in allowing for samples drawn from stable Markov chains, but do not address the general adaptive setting of interest in this paper.